ActilityConnectors/DX-API-Dataflow/Connect with ThingPark Wireless/DX-API Dataflow Swagger UI/README.md

   <img src="https://user-images.githubusercontent.com/41436968/43319554-7a273a08-91a5-11e8-978e-9a1858747290.JPG">
 </p>

-- Paste your code in the Value box as it shows the next figure (Taking the MQTT example, remember that you could use the blank templates adn fill them with your information).
+- Paste your code in the Value box as it shows the next figure (Taking the MQTT example code, remember that you could use the blank templates and fill them with your information).
 <p align="center">
   <img src="https://user-images.githubusercontent.com/41436968/43319735-2003db34-91a6-11e8-920a-f5f93530b6a3.JPG">
 </p>